We are stoked to be open for the 2020 season!

 Lifts: All of our lifts will be open.
 Subject to weather and conditions.

 Food and beverage: Our café in the main base building will be open for hot and cold beverages, and food.
-Our food offering is likely to be a little simpler this year and during level 2 we will be following government guidelines for hospitality and we will only accept cashless payments.
+We will only accept cashless payments.

 Lessons and Skiwiland: We will be offering group and private lessons this year, while practising safe distancing.
 Please book in advance, reservations are required in 2020 for all lessons.
 Book online on any of our websites, or by emailing email@example.com, or call us on 0800 697 547.